salabim/istr/readme.md

 That holds for any arithmetic we try.

-If we want to test if an istr can be interpreted (and thus used in an arithmetic expression). we can use the `is_int()` method.
+If we want to test if an istr can be interpreted (and thus used in an arithmetic and comparison expression). we can use the `is_int()` method.
 So

 ```ìstr(20).is_int()```